Amélie de Montchalin

+From 2022 to 2024, Montchalin was the Ambassador and Permanent Representative of France to the Organisation for Economic Co-operation and Development (OECD).

-De Montchalin previously served as Minister of Public Transformation and Service under Prime Minister Jean Castex (2020–2022) and as Secretary of State for European Affairs at the Ministry of Europe and Foreign Affairs (2019–2020).
+Montchalin previously served as Minister for Ecological Transition and Territorial Cohesion under Prime Minister Élisabeth Borne (2022), Minister of Public Transformation and Service under Prime Minister Jean Castex (2020–2022) and as Secretary of State for European Affairs at the Ministry of Europe and Foreign Affairs (2019–2020).

 A member of La République En Marche!
-(LREM), she was elected as a member of the National Assembly in 2017 in the 6th constituency of Essonne.
-From 2017 to 2018, she was the La République En Marche whip in the National Assembly Finance Committee.
+(LREM), Montchalin was a member of the National Assembly from 2017 to 2022, representing the 6th constituency of Essonne.
+From 2017 to 2018, she was the La République En Marche whip in the National Assembly’s Finance Committee.

 Early life and education

 Montchalin was born in Lyon.
 Her father is an administrative executive and her mother is a nurse.
 She entered HEC Paris in 2005, graduating with a master's degree in management in 2009.
 During her studies, she interned for Valérie Pécresse in the National Assembly.

-Career
+Career in the private sector

 From 2009 to 2012, Montchalin worked as an economist in charge of Eurozone analysis for Exane BNP Paribas.
 She then studied at the Kennedy School of Government at Harvard University, graduating with a Master of Public Administration in 2014.
 From September 2014 she worked at the insurance firm AXA on issues related to global public policy, data protection and climate change.